jsdevel/TDDforJS/README.md

       "units":"./units"
    }
 }
 `````
 Convention
 =========
-TDD assumes that each file under `src` will have an accompanying unit test under the `units` directory.
+By default, TDD assumes that each file under `src/js` will have an accompanying
+unit test under the `test/units` directory.
 A default project structure looks like this:
 ``````
 $ProjectRoot/